 The couple has been involved in a number of well-known cases including:

 - The Perron House (from the movie The Conjuring)

 - The Snedecker House (from the movie A Haunting in Connecticut)

 Ed passed away in 2006 and Lorraine continues to live and work cases in the home the couple shared.
 She collaborated with the Paranormal Research Society on many of their cases on the television show Paranormal State.
 She also still runs the group she founded in 1952 with Ed, NESPR.

 While haunted items are fascinating, they may also contain energy that has the potential to be dangerous.
 This is certainly true with the artifacts at the Warren's Occult Museum.
-However, if you get the opportunity to go and approach the items with respect, you'll walk away with an interesting and unusual experience.
+However, if the museum reopens and you get the opportunity to go and approach the items with respect, you'll walk away with an interesting and unusual experience.